-The underlying operating system beneath pfSense® can be fine-tuned in many ways.
-A few of these tunables are available in pfSense under Advanced Options (See System Tunables Tab).
+The underlying operating system beneath pfSense® software can be fine-tuned in several ways.
+A few of these tunables are available under Advanced Options (See System Tunables Tab).
 Others are outlined in the FreeBSD main page tuning(7).

 kern.ipc.nmbjumbop.
 In addition to the graphs mentioned above, check the

 output of the command

 netstat -m to verify if any areas are near exhaustion.

 For performance reasons some networks cards use multiple queues for processing